arincons2/RandomForest/README.md

 ...

 ## **Context and Problem statement**
+The project aims to analyze and model the data of an online education company that uses digital marketing resources to reach its audience with their offerings.
+The customers who show interest in these offerings are termed as leads.
+There are various sources of obtaining leads for Edtech companies, like:
+-The customer interacts with the marketing front on social media or other online platforms.
+-The customer browses the website/app and downloads the brochure -The customer connects through emails for more information.
+-The company then nurtures these leads and tries to convert them to paid customers.
-The data are related to leads, that is, persons interested in the education product (process), and this leads may or may not convert to paid customers.
+For this, the representative from the organization connects with the lead on call or through email to share further details.
+The leads may or may not convert to paid customers.

 ## **Objective**
  The goals of the project are: i) Analyze and build an ML model to help identify which leads are more likely to convert to paid customers; ii) Find the factors driving the lead conversion process, iii) Create a profile of the leads which are likely to convert.